exasim-project/NeoN/doc/datastructures/database.rst

 As stated earlier, the Documents are stored as part of a Collection which itself is stored in the central database as shown in the class diagram above.
 To enable custom functionalities the developer can create a custom collection that provides additional functionality to the document.
-This is done in the FieldCollection class that is used to store the field data in the database.
+This is done in the VectorCollection class that is used to store the field data in the database.

-FieldCollection
+VectorCollection
 ---------------

-The ``FieldCollection`` stores all fields and provides additional functionality which is stored in a document.
+The ``VectorCollection`` stores all fields and provides additional functionality which is stored in a document.
-The ``FieldDocument`` keeps a reference to field as a ``std::any`` and stores additional metadata like the time index, iteration index, and subcycle index.
+The ``VectorDocument`` keeps a reference to field as a ``std::any`` and stores additional metadata like the time index, iteration index, and subcycle index.
-The following code snippet shows how to create a ``FieldDocument``:
+The following code snippet shows how to create a ``VectorDocument``:

 .. sourcecode:: cpp

-    template<class FieldType>
+    template<class VectorType>
-    FieldDocument(
+    VectorDocument(
-        const FieldType& field,
+        const VectorType& field,
         std::size_t timeIndex,
         std::size_t iterationIndex,
         std::int64_t subCycleIndex